sarah-hourihan/sarah-hourihan.github.io/_posts/2023-12-26-daring-greatly.md

     11. Surviving trauma
     12. Being stereotyped or labeled
 - There is a difference between guilt and shame.
 Guilt = I _did_ something did.
 Shame = I _am_ bad.
-  - Guilt is positive because it leads to improve or rightful apologies.
+  - Guilt is positive because it leads to improvement or rightful apologies.
   - Shame is destructive because it corrodes the belief that you can change and do better.
 - To build shame resilience:
     1. Practice courage and reach out to people